for the elaboration of the papers for

-In addition, submitted articles will not be considered without Author Statement (completed, signed with blue pen, scanned and uploaded as a supplementary file in the submission process) – see Submission Preparation Checklist.
+In addition, submitted articles will not be considered without Author Statement (completed, signed with blue pen, scanned and uploaded along with manuscript in the submission process) – see Submission Preparation Checklist.
 After the peer review process, if the manuscript is accepted for publication, the Author Statement should be send to us, as original, by regular postal mail.

 The papers will be elaborated only in English with Word text editor (minimum 6.0 version) double spaced and the rows must be numbered in A4 format, 21 cm wide and 29.7 cm high.

 Page setup (File/Page Setup) will be done with the margins (Margins): top 3.5 cm; bottom 2.5 cm; left 2.5 cm; right 2.5 cm.
 The final text form will comprise the next components.

 The title of the paper will be written in TNR 12 Bold, center.
 Every word in the title must be capitalized except for short minor words (transition words) such as “a”, “an”, “and”, “as”, “at”, “by”, “for”, “from”, “if”, “in”, “into”, “on”, “or”, “of”, “the”, “to”, “with” etc..
 Title should be clear, descriptive, relevant and concise, unambiguous, understandable to specialists in other fields, and must reflect the content of the article.
 Be specific, not general or vague.
 Do not use an abbreviation, except for common terminology.
 Make your title specific enough to describe the contents of the paper, but not so technical that only specialists will understand.